Blitz-Mobile-Apps/react-native-animated-splash/README.md

 ### Methods Description

 * createSplashView(context)
-  creates a view for splash
+> creates a view for splash

   * context: determine the context of your app, give context like "MainActivity.this"

 * setBackgroundColor(colorCode)
-  sets background color on splash screen
+> sets background color on splash screen

   * colorCode: determine the color for background, give color value in string like this "#FFFFFF"

 * setBackgroundImage(drawable)
-  sets background image on splash screen
+> sets background image on splash screen

   * drawable: determine the image for background, give any drawble image.

 * setSplashHideAnimation(animationType)
-  set animation for hiding of splash
+> set animation for hiding of splash

-  * animationType: determine the animation on hide of splash, use any constant value given in Splash Hide Animation section.
+  * animationType: determine the animation on hide of splash, use any constant value given in Splash Hide Animation section in this document.

 * setSplashHideDelay(delay)
-  sets delay before splash hide
+> sets delay before splash hide

   * delay: determine the delay value before splash hide, enter value in milliseconds.

 * splashShow()
-  display splash and starts animations
+> display splash and starts animations

 * getCenterX(widthOfImage)
-  sets the image to center of view at x-axis
+> sets the image to center of view at x-axis

   * widthOfImage: determines the center on splash view at x-axis with respect to width of image, enter width of image which you want to set in center.

 * getCenterY(heightOfImage)
-  sets the image to center of view at y-axis
+> sets the image to center of view at y-axis

   * heightOfImage: determines the center on splash view at y-axis with respect to height of image, enter height of image which you want to set in center.